Affirmative to Negative Transformation (Without Changing Meaning)

 Negative: No one can avoid death.

-Rule Number Four: We replace "must" with "cannot but" when "all" is not subject.
+Replace "must" with "cannot but".
+(Applies when "all" is not the subject).

 Affirmative: We must study seriously.